Arthritis is a common problem that many people experience.

 This attack is what causes the same symptoms of stiffness, pain, swelling and inflammation.

-If you think you might have arthritis but you are not sure which kind, it’s always best to consult with your medical doctor.
+If you think you might have arthritis but you are not sure which kind, it’s always best to consult with your primary care provider.

 What Causes Osteoarthritis?